Latent Guard: a Safety Framework for Text-to-image Generation: Experiments

 \section{Experiments}

-Here, we present our experiments.
 We report results on the binary classification of input safe/unsafe prompts, on three datasets and against four baselines.
 After introducing our setup (Section~\ref{sec:experimental-setup}), we evaluate \methodname against baselines (Section~\ref{sec:benchmark}).
 We stress that \methodname does not tackle directly safe/unsafe classification, but it is instead trained for concept identification in the latent representation of prompts.
 This enables unsafe concept detection in previously unexplored use cases, such as in presence of adversarial attacks targeting the text encoder, and generalization to arbitrary blacklists defined at test time.
-We conclude our evaluation with an analysis about properties and design choices (Section~\ref{sec:analysis}).\looseness=-1
+We conclude our evaluation with an analysis of properties and design choices (Section~\ref{sec:analysis}).\looseness=-1